strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 For using OPA authorizer, you have to set the `type` field to `opa`.
 You also always need to configure the `url`.
-The URL will not just tell it how to connect to the OPA server.
-But it will also specify which policy and rule should be used.
+The URL will not just tell it how to connect to the OPA server, but it will also specify which policy and rule should be used.
 In the above example, we will connect to the OPA server at `http://opa.namespace.svc:8181`.
 And the `/kafka/authz/allow` part defines that we will use the `allow` decision from the policy from package `kafka.authz`.

-There are some additional options which are optional.
+There is also some additional optional configuration.
-You can configure the decision cache - its capacity and expiration.
+You can configure the capacity and expiration time for the decision cache.
 You can also configure super users which will be allowed everything without asking OPA for a decision.
 The full OPA authorizer configuration might look for example like this: